 GIRLS IN ENGINEERING, MATHEMATICS, AND SCIENCE (GEMS) CONFERENCE ON FEBRUARY 1, 2020

-High School District 211 will host its ninth annual GEMS (Girls in Engineering, Mathematics, and Science) Conference for 5th and 6th grade girls in School Districts 15 and 54, and private schools within the District 211 attendance area, along with their parents.
+High School District 211 will host its tenth annual GEMS (Girls in Engineering, Mathematics, and Science) Conference for 5th and 6th grade girls in School Districts 15 and 54, and private schools within the District 211 attendance area.
 The conference will be held on Saturday, February 1, 2020, at James B. Conant High School (700 E. Cougar Trail in Hoffman Estates) from 8:00 a.m. until 12:30 p.m.
 The goal is to educate girls about careers in these fields, and introduce them to female role models from the industry and those working in District 211’s five high schools.

 The conference begins with a Career Expo, featuring booths where families can learn more about STEM-related careers, including the necessary skills girls need to be successful at the high school and college level.
 At 9:00 a.m., girls will go to their hands-on sessions until noon.
 Parents should return to the Conant High School Cafeteria at noon to meet their daughters and attend the closing event of the conference.
 The event will conclude at 12:30 p.m.